akhil-17/PokerSlam-3/docs/technical.md

 - Combines opacity, offset, and blur transitions
 - Provides customizable animation timing
 - Replays animation when `text` changes via `.onChange` and `.id`

+#### Glyph Wave Animation
+- Uses `WaveEffectModifier` applied to each character in `GlyphAnimatedText`.
+- Creates a continuous, subtle vertical wave motion across the text.
+- Animation syncs with the `TimelineView` when `isWaveAnimating` is true.
+- Wave ramps up/down smoothly when the animation starts/stops.

+#### Falling Rank Symbol Effect
+- Uses `FallingRankSymbolEffectModifier` applied to symbols in `FallingRanksView`.
+- Leverages `.symbolEffect(.breathe.pulse.byLayer, options: .repeat(.continuous))` for iOS 17+.
+- Provides a continuous pulsing effect to the falling ranks.
+- Gracefully degrades (no effect) on older iOS versions.

 ### 9. Mesh Gradient Background System